$4$-manifolds with boundary and fundamental group $\mathbb{Z}$: Statement of results

 In this language, the driving question above becomes (a subquestion of) the following: which symmetric bilinear forms over~$\Z$ are exotically realisable rel.~$S^3$?
 There is substantial literature demonstrating that some forms are exotically realisable rel.~$S^3$ (we refer to~\cite{AkhmedovPark,AkhmedovPark2} both for the state of the art and for a survey of results on the topic) but there remain many forms, such as definite forms or forms with~$b_2<3$, for which determining exotic realisability rel.~$S^3$ remains out of reach.
 For more general 3-manifolds, the situation is worse; in fact it is an open question whether for every integer homology sphere $Y$ there exists \textit{some} symmetric form $Q$ that is exotically realisable rel.~$Y$ \cite{EMM3manifolds}.

-Presently there only seems to be traction on exotic realisability of intersection forms if one relinquishes control of the homeomorphism type of the boundary. \begin{definition} A symmetric form~$Q$ over~$\Z$ (resp.\ a Hermitian form~$\lambda$ over~$\Z[t^{\pm 1}]$) is \textit{exotically realisable} if there exists pair of smooth simply-connected (resp.~$\pi_1 \cong \Z$) 4-manifolds~$M$ and~$M'$ with intersection form~$Q$ (resp.\ equivariant intersection form~$\lambda$ and with ribbon boundary) such that there is an orientation-preserving homeomorphism~$F \colon M\to M'$ (for $\pi_1 \cong \Z$, we additionally require that $F$ respects the identifications of $\pi_1(M)$ and $\pi_1(M')$ with $\Z$) but no diffeomorphism~$G \colon M\to M'$. \end{definition}
+Presently there only seems to be traction on exotic realisability of intersection forms if one relinquishes control of the homeomorphism type of the boundary. \begin{definition} A symmetric form~$Q$ over~$\Z$ (resp.\ a Hermitian form~$\lambda$ over~$\Z[t^{\pm 1}]$) is \textit{exotically realisable} if there exists pair of smooth simply-connected 4-manifolds~$M$ and~$M'$ with intersection form~$Q$ (resp.\ $\Z$-manifolds with equivariant intersection form~$\lambda$) such that there is an orientation-preserving homeomorphism~$F \colon M\to M'$ (for $\pi_1 \cong \Z$, we additionally require that $F$ respects the identifications of $\pi_1(M)$ and $\pi_1(M')$ with $\Z$) but no diffeomorphism~$G \colon M\to M'$. \end{definition}

-The following theorem does not appear in the literature but is known to experts; it can be proven using techniques developed in \cite{Freedman} and, for example, \cite{Akbulut91, AkbulutMatveyev, AR16}.
-It shows that contrarily to the closed setting, \emph{every} symmetric bilinear form over $\Z$ is exotically realisable.
+The following theorem, which appears in \cite{AR16} for $n=0$ and \cite{AkbulutYasui} for $n>1$, shows that contrarily to the closed setting, \emph{every} symmetric bilinear form over $\Z$ is exotically realisable.

-\begin{theorem}[Folklore] For every symmetric bilinear form~$(\Z^n,Q)$ over~$\Z$, there exists a pair of simply-connected smooth 4-manifolds~$M$ and~$M'$ with the same boundary such that: \begin{enumerate} \item there is a homeomorphism~$F \colon M\to M'$; \item the equivariant intersection forms~$Q_M$ and~$Q_{M'}$ are isometric to~$Q$; \item there is no diffeomorphism from~$M$ to~$M'$. \end{enumerate} In other words, every symmetric bilinear form~$(\Z^n,Q)$ over~$\Z$ is exotically realisable. \end{theorem}

-Theorem \ref{thm:exoticsimplyconn} can be proved using a simplification of the argument we use to prove Theorem~\ref{thm:exoticmanifolds}, so we do not include a separate proof.